gordonwatts/xaod_usage/book/intro.md

 - Arbitrary C++ code can be downloaded and executed as part of the query to ServiceX

 Examples of all of this follow in this book.

+## Setup and config

+Everything in this book can be executed and, at the time when the book was published, ran.
+For this to work we need an up-to-date version of ServiceX running.
+We call this backend `xaod_r21` for the C++ ATLAS xAOD backend based on the release 21.
+As per normal for ServiceX, `xaod_r21` should be defined in your `servicex.yaml` or `.servicex` file in your `$HOME` directory.